asnaeb/DynamORMv1/dynamodb_local/README.txt

 2021-05-03 (1.16.0)

  * Improve the performance of DynamoDbLocal by reducing buffer size to 1KB from 16MB which reduces overall heap memory usage
- * Add a CORS header to DynamoDB local API responses in the case of Errors responses, which solves the issue of returning generic ResourceNotFoundException for all Errors
+ * Add a CORS header to DynamoDB local API outputs in the case of Errors outputs, which solves the issue of returning generic ResourceNotFoundException for all Errors
  * Add support for AWS SDK for Java 2.0
  * Fix wording of the exception messages shown when incorrect attribute definitions are passed in the create table command 2021-02-08 (1.15.0)